One: The Start

 "Really," Angela says as we turn into the classroom and make a beeline for our seats in the back, "I didn't think it was possible do have so much homework for one night and actually get it finished.
 Munoz is a freak."
 She extends her hand and I take some paper from her, smiling as best as I can.

 "Thanks," I say as I sit in my seat, lean back, and rest my head against the cold, hard wall.
 "Everything's been so hectic that I've hardly had enough time to brush my hair, let alone do an assignment."
 I thumb through the pages she passed me, liking what I see.
-I've been so busy with doctor's appointments, ultrasounds, decoration the nursery, that the assignment that Mr. Munoz had assigned had been the last thing on my mind.
-Thankfully, though, Angela had offered to do my mine me.
+I've been so busy with doctor's appointments, ultrasounds, decorating the nursery, that the assignment that Mr. Munoz had assigned had been the last thing on my mind.
+Thankfully, though, Angela had offered to do my mine for me.

 "Talk about it."
 She flicks a piece of brown hair out of her face and beings to copy the notes Munoz has written on the board.
 I just copy that I feel is important, not bothering to copy what I think is unusable.